teamOSTAP/OSARI/README.md

 He, J. L , Hirst, R. J , Pedapati, E., Byblow, W., Chowdhury, N., Coxon, J., Gilbert, Donald., Heathcote, A., Hinder, M., Hyde, C., Silk.
 T., Leunissen, I., McDonald, H., Nikitenko, T., Puri, R., Zandbelt, B., Puts, N. (In prep) Open-Source Anticipated Response Inhibition task (OSARI): a cross-platform installation and analysis guide.

-## About
+## About OSARI
-Anticipated response inhibition (ARI) tasks are a version of the stop-signal paradigm that has seen increasing use in the cognitivie neuroscience literature.
-ARI tasks can be difficult to program, potentially limiting its uptake.
-OSARI (short for open-source anticipated response inhibition task) is an ARI task that was developed in PsychoPy.
-OSARI is open-source and free-to-use.
-The task was developed by the open-source task and analyses packages (OSTAP) team to be as intuitive and user friendly as possible.
+Anticipated response inhibition (ARI) tasks are a version of the stop-signal paradigm that have seen increasing use in cognitivie neuroscience.
+This project provides a free-to-use Open-Source Anticipated Response Inhibition (OSARI) developed in PsychoPy and openly available for ongoing contributions and development.

 ## Getting Started
 Running OSARI will require you to have PsychoPy installed (see: https://www.psychopy.org/download.html).
 Once PsychoPy is installed, you can run OSARI like you would any other task.
-The readme here is intended to be a quick introduction to the task.
+OSARI was originally developed within coder view, but the code components used here can be easily translated into builder view for more intuitive use and adaptations.
+Here we provide a quick introduction to the task.
 For a more in-depth explanation of the task, see the manuscript above.

-## The task
+## The Task
 OSARI presents participants with a white 'background bar', with two gray arrows on the left and right side of the top end of the bar.
 The gray arrows are 'target arrows'.

 ![alt text](https://i.imgur.com/64VQeiZ.png)

 OSARI has two types of trials:

-       .
-Go trials
+  * Go trials
-       .
-Stop trials
+  * Stop trials

-Go trials require participants to stop a filling bar as close as possible to the target arrows.
+*Go* trials require participants to stop a filling bar as close as possible to the target arrows.
 The filling bar will begin 'filling' when participants have depressed a computer key, and will stop filling when they release the key.
 Participants will be given feedback on each trial.

 Example of the filling bar on a go trial: